sunfounder/thales_kit/docs/source/What is MicroPython.rst

 ------------------------------

 1. Plug the Pico to your PC with a Micro USB cable.
 #.
-Rush and hold the **BOOTSEL** button and plug the other end of Micro USB cable into the computer.
+Press and hold the **BOOTSEL** button and plug the other end of Micro USB cable into the computer.
 #.
 Release the BOOTSEL button after your Pico is mount as a Mass Storage Device called RPI-RP2.

     .. image:: img/bootsel_onboard.png